Understanding Bloom’s (and Anderson and Krathwohl’s) Taxonomy

 Effective training programs start with Bloom’s taxonomy.

-Most instructional designers are familiar with Bloom’s Taxonomy—a classification of learning objectives based in the cognitive (mental), affective (attitude), and psychomotor (physical) domains.
+Most instructional designers are familiar with Bloom’s Taxonomy.
+It is a classification of learning objectives based in the cognitive (mental) domain.
+It also includes the affective (attitude) and psychomotor (physical) domains.
 The taxonomy was created in 1956 by an educational committee chaired by Benjamin Bloom, an American educational psychologist.

 Bloom’s Taxonomy